-First option is to use a blue-light-free book light to read in bed.
-If you are wondering how do I know if a light is blue light free or not?
+The first option is to use a blue-light-free book light to read in bed.
+If you are wondering how do I know if a light is blue light-free or not?
 Then, check the color temperature of that light, as it indicates the amount of blue light in any light.
 Less color temperature indicates less blue light.

-I would recommend getting book reading lights with color temperature lesser than 3000K.
+I would recommend getting book reading lights with color temperatures less than 3000K.
 2700K is even better.
-These are commonly called eye care warm book reading light.
+These are commonly called eye care warm book reading lights.

-The best option with the least amount of blue light, has the color temperature of below 2000K.
-It is amber color book light.
-Its color is same as the color of the flame of the candle light.
+The best option, with the least amount of blue light, has a color temperature of below 2000K.
+It is an amber color book light.
+Its color is the same as the color of the flame of the candlelight.

 Here are the best options:

 - Amber Color book reading light with almost no blue light – Hoogalite rechargeable clip-on book light is the best option.

 2. Cover the lights with the blue-light-blocking film

 If you have a book reading light that you love and do not want to change, then you can simply cover the light with an amber color film which will block most of the blue light.
 They stick to the light like a sticker.